JuliaPhylo/PhyloGaussianBeliefProp.jl/docs/src/man/regularization.md

 - Regularization proceeds by adding ``\epsilon`` to the diagonal entries of ``\mathcal{C}_i``'s precision that correspond to the nodes in ``\mathcal{S}_{i,j}``, and to all diagonal entries of ``\mathcal{S}_{i,j}``'s precision, if neighbor ``\mathcal{C}_j`` has not sent a message to ``\mathcal{C}_i``.
 - After being regularized, ``\mathcal{C}_i`` sends a message to each neighbor for which it has not already done so.

-The example below shows how both regularization methods can help to minimize ill-defined messages.
+The example below shows how regularization methods can help to minimize ill-defined messages.
 We use here a network from [Lipson et al. (2020, Extended Data Fig. 4)](https://doi.org/10.1038/s41586-020-1929-1) [lipson2020ancient](@cite), with degree-2 nodes suppressed and any resulting